KellerJordan/modded-nanogpt/records/091525_AsyncDataLoadAttnFinalWindow/README.md

-## New WR 153.9s: Apply threading to preload data and extend final layer attention window for validation
+## New WR 153.9s: Asynchronously fetch and index data batches, extend final layer attention window for validation

 This PR builds on all recent WR improvements including PR #125 by @bernard24.
 This one adds: